Mattel introduced its first-ever version of the Barbie doll on Tuesday, representing a person with Down syndrome.

 McKnight said Mattel’s goal with the doll is to “counter social stigma through play.”

 “Doll play outside of a child’s own lived experience can teach understanding and build a greater sense of empathy….
-We are proud to introduce a Barbie doll with Down syndrome to better reflect the world around us and further our commitment to celebrating inclusion through play,” she said.
+We are proud to introduce a Barbie doll with Down syndrome to reflect better the world around us and further our commitment to celebrating inclusion through play,” she said.